Dr. Catherine L. Cook, MD, MSc., CCFP, FCFP

 Through curriculum development of a longitudinal program in Indigenous Health, through education and training with faculty and staff that promotes awareness of health issues relevant to Indigenous Peoples, and through the development of student programs and supports that recognize the challenges that may be faced by Indigenous People seeking a degree in medicine; the Faculty will reflect an awareness of those issues that will make a difference in establishing equitable opportunities for Indigenous Peoples, and will establish an environment that recognizes and respects the diversity of the Indigenous community

-Cultural Safety and Cultural Competency in Health Care - Relevance for First Nations, Metis and Inuit Peoples and for the Faculty of Medicine:
+Cultural Safety and Cultural Competency in Health Care - Relevance for First Nations, Metis and Inuit Peoples and for the College of Medicine:

 The literature clearly identifies the need for an awareness and understanding of cultural influences on health care delivery and ultimately, the health status of individuals.
 A joint project between the Indigenous Physicians Association of Canada (IPAC) and the Association of Faculties of Medicine (AFMC) developed the Core Competencies in Indigenous Health to guide the education and training of medical learners with specific training modules for Family Medicine, Psychiatry and Obstetrics and Gynecology.
 This series of training modules provides key strategies for education of medical learners and future physicians on issues that are relevant for Indigenous Peoples.